EMPLOYMENT LAW – COVID-19 – The Law Un-Masked: Primer for Employers and Employees

-Members of DCC examine the impact of COVID-19 (“Coronavirus”) in the article series “The Law Un-Masked”.
-Throughout the series members will discuss key issues, obligations and rights the legal system in Hong Kong is facing in light of the recent pandemic.
+Members of DCC examine the impact of COVID-19 (“Coronavirus”) in the article series “The Law Un-Masked”, where we discuss key issues, obligations and rights the legal system in Hong Kong is facing in light of the recent pandemic.
 In our first installment, Earl Deng and Isabel Tam discuss Employment Law issues for Employers and Employees.

 As the COVID-19 pandemic continues its spread around the word and re-introducing new clusters into Hong Kong, the realization for many businesses that the current situation of social and physical distancing, travel restrictions and self-quarantine will prevail for not weeks, but months even will mean serious disruption and business will not be usual.